TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ![alt text](./images/Diagram_for_Basic_Test_Cases.jpg "Basic Network")

-This test has a demand of 1 unit, with Node A in the diagram being the origin.
-It calcuates the lowest cost path to Node B.  It can be found from hand calculation that the lowest cost path has a total cost of 85.
+- This test has a demand of 1 unit, with Node A in the diagram being the origin.
+It calcuates the lowest cost path to Node B.
+- It can be found from hand calculation that the lowest cost path has a total cost of 85.

 ***Location:***

-`src\test\resources\testcases\basic\xml\test1`
+`src\test\resources\testcases\basicShortestPathAlgorithm\xml\AtoB`

 ***Notes:***